 Better known as Saigon by locals, Ho Chi Minh City is the largest city in Vietnam by population with an estimated 8.4 million residents as of 2016.
 Predictions indicate that the city’s population will rise to 13.9 million by the year 2025.

 While you’re in Saigon, make sure to visit Independence Palace (also known as Reunification Palace).
 Independence Palace was where the Vietnam War came to a close when a PAVN (People’s Army of Vietnam) tank bulldozed through the main gate.
+For more interesting suggestions about the city check the best things to do in Ho Chi Minh.

 Fun fact: the city was named after leader Ho Chi Minh, who helped found the Democratic Republic of Vietnam.